manojkaushik/Epilipsy-Detection-using-the-CNN/README.md

 ## Citation

-If you use [Epilipsy Code](https://github.com/manojkaushik/Epilipsy-Detection-using-the-CNN) code in your research, we would appreciate a citation to both the original paper:
+If you use [Epilipsy Code](https://github.com/manojkaushik/Epilipsy-Detection-using-the-CNN) code in your research, we would appreciate a citation to the original paper:

 	@article{kaushik2022deep,
 	  title={A deep learning approach for epilepsy seizure detection using EEG signals},